Types of Aid

 Additionally, several scholarships are awarded on an annual basis to upper level students to recognize their commitment to public service, social justice and the School of Law.

 Outside scholarships are highly competitive and often have early application deadlines.
 Examples include awards by county bar associations and various local, regional and national philanthropic organizations.
-We post information about outside scholarships as it becomes available.
+UDSL notifies law students via their e-newsletter of upcoming opportunities.

 Federal Direct Loans